JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

           -> 4.5ns into MULT (0..6)  -> MULT._slices = [0.75]

-TimingParamsLookupTable (only non-empty entries shown): my_main/mul_add[1]/ADD   ._slices = [0.875]   # leaf register row 1
+TimingParamsLookupTable (only non-empty entries shown): my_main/mul_add[1]/ADD   ._slices = [0.875]   # leaf slice 1
-  my_main/mul_add[2]/MULT  ._slices = [0.75]    # leaf register row 2
+  my_main/mul_add[2]/MULT  ._slices = [0.75]    # leaf slice 2
   -> my_main rebuilt latency = 2 clks = 3 pipeline stages
 ```

 Parallel branches overlap on the axis; a unit is legal if *any* sliceable
-leaf covers it.
-The old equivalent of all of the above was
+leaf covers it. `--coarse` (and the hotspot mini-sweep, which is a
-`GET_BEST_GUESS_IDEAL_SLICES(n)` = n evenly spaced fractions, blind to what
+`--coarse` run in isolation) uses `GET_BEST_GUESS_IDEAL_SLICES(n)` = n
-they'd hit (a cut at 0.5 here would have landed inside `acc` and been
+evenly spaced global fractions with no idea what they'd hit (a cut at 0.5
+here would have landed inside `acc` and been silently lost — the "Finding
-silently lost — the "Finding #1" bug class the invariant now guards).
+#1" bug class the invariant above guards against).
+A landscape-aware,
+exact-cut-count replacement for this (`SEARCH_EXACT_CUT_COUNT`/
+`GET_EVEN_SLICES_OVER_LANDSCAPE`) was built and measured against real
+sky130 synthesis: on the divider design it consistently placed cuts *worse*
+than the blind fractions it was meant to improve on (~16% lower fmax at an
+equal, fixed cut count, holding every other change constant) with no
+counter-example found where it did better — reverted rather than shipped.
+See the project's autopipelining-fmax investigation handoff notes if
+revisiting this.

 After applying cuts, `CHECK_CUTS_VS_LATENCY` compares the planned cut count
-against the leaf slices that actually materialized in the domain subtree.
+against the leaf slices that actually materialized in the subtree.
 Its strictness follows the landscape:

 - **Zero leaf slices** while cuts were planned: always a hard error
   (the Finding #1 class — every register vanished).
-- **Fully sliceable domain** (every delay unit legal — pure comb, a
+- **Fully sliceable subtree** (every delay unit legal — pure comb, a
   register can go anywhere): fewer leaf slices than cuts is a hard error —
-  nothing in the domain may absorb a cut, so a shortfall means slicing
+  nothing in the subtree may absorb a cut, so a shortfall means slicing
   descent itself is broken. *More* slices than cuts is normal even here:
   a cut is a stage-boundary line across the dataflow, and where it crosses
   parallel branches each branch materializes its own leaf register.
-- **Domain with unsliceable spans** (atomic/locked segments): cuts
+- **Subtree with unsliceable spans** (atomic/locked segments): cuts
   legitimately shift/merge around those spans on the way down, so a
   shortfall is expected — a one-line `[sweep] note:` only, no warning.

 ### Floor

-*What fmax can this domain never exceed?* The longest run of illegal units
+*What fmax can this subtree never exceed?* The longest run of illegal units
 is the predicted minimum stage delay — reported with a blamed instance
 **before any synthesis run**.
 Old behavior: this was discovered empirically
 by watching 5+ full syn runs plateau at the same MHz.